mhall-simon/python/modules/module-09/README.md

 ### mod9_nb1_linear_regression.ipynb

-This notebook covers the foundations of linear regression in Python!
+This notebook covers the foundations of linear regression in Python using the Statsmodels package!